Nélson Oliveira: Norwich City

 On 30 August 2016, Oliveira joined Norwich City on a four-year deal with the club.
 He became Norwich's fifth signing of the transfer window, signing for an undisclosed fee.
 He scored his first goal in a 2–2 EFL Cup draw against Leeds United on 25 October, and his first league goal for on 3 December, against Brentford in a 5–0 win at Carrow Road.
 In the next four games, he found the net on three occasions against Barnsley, Aston Villa and Reading.

 On 2 January 2017, Oliveira scored his first professional hat-trick in 3–0 win against Derby County.
 The following game, he received his first red card after he lashed out on Rotherham United defender Kirk Broadfoot.
 He returned from suspension, scoring a looping header against Wigan Athletic on 7 February 2017.

 In early February, Oliveira sustained a foot injury which caused him to be out for five weeks.
 He returned from injury on 18 March 2017, as a late substitute against Barnsley.
 He scored a brace against Leeds United on 29 April 2017, and finished the season with 15 goals in 32 games in all competitions (including Football League Trophy) for Norwich, a career high tally for him.

 Oliveira ended his first pre-season in 2017 with Norwich, scoring five goals in eight games.
 After scoring a late equalizer against Fulham on the first day of the 2017–18 season, after coming on as a substitute on 5 August 2017, he proceeded to take his shirt off and angrily reveal his name towards manager, Daniel Farke.
 After the game Farke played down the controversy saying emotions got the better of him after being left on the bench.
-During the 2017–18 Norwich City F.C. season, Oliveira scored 8 goals in 36 appearances (10 as a substitute), finishing as the club's second top scorer behind James Maddison.
+During the 2017-18 season, Oliveira scored 8 goals in 36 appearances (10 as a substitute), finishing as the club's second top scorer behind James Maddison.

 The following season, Oliveira was frozen-out from the squad by Farke, after failing to make a move during the summer transfer window.